What are they?

 How to get the bonus

-The deduction is obtained by indicating the expenses incurred in the tax return (Model 730 or Form PF individual tax return).
+The deduction is obtained by indicating the expenses incurred in the annual tax return (Model 730 or Form PF individual tax return).
+There is an online procedure with ENEA to confirm the qualfying nature of the expense, and for some works an accountant’s certificate may be required.

 Any tax credit not used in whole or in part can be transferred on the sale of the property.
 This means that, if the parties so agree, the purchaser can continue to use the remaining instalments of tax credit for the rest of the ten year period.